Circuit Covers of Signed Eulerian Graphs: Preliminaries

 \begin{lemma} Let $G$ be a $2$-connected graph with $\vert V(G)\vert\geq 3$.
 For any vertex $v$ of $G$, there is an edge $e$ of $G-v$ such that $G-V(e)$ is connected. \end{lemma} \begin{proof} Let $C$ be a circuit of $G$ passing through $v$ with $|C|$ as large as possible.
 Evidently, $|C|\geq3$ as $\vert V(G)\vert\geq 3$ and $G$ is 2-connected.
 Let $e$ be an edge of $C$ that is not incident with $v$.
 Then $G-V(e)$ is connected, otherwise we can find a longer circuit going through $v$. \end{proof}

 A set $\Sigma'\subseteq E(G)$ is a {\sl signature} of $(G,\Sigma)$ if $(G,\Sigma)$ and $(G,\Sigma')$ have the same balanced circuits and the same unbalanced circuits.
-Evidently, for any edge-cut $C^*$ of $G$, the set $\Sigma\triangle C^*$ is a signature of $(G,\Sigma)$.
+Evidently, for any edge-cut $C^*$ of $G$, the symmetric difference $\Sigma\triangle C^*$ is a signature of $(G,\Sigma)$.
 We say that $(G,\Sigma')$ is obtained from $(G,\Sigma)$ by \emph{switching}.
-In (\cite{CDFP}, Lemma 3.5.), Chen, DeVos, Funk, and Pivotto proved that all edges of a balanced signed graph can be labelled by 1 by switching.
-Since each edge-cut of a subgraph of $(G,\Sigma)$ is contained in an edge-cut of $G$, by (\cite{CDFP}, Lemma 3.5.), we have
+The following three lemmas are well-known results on signed graphs, which will be frequently used in Section 3 without reference.
+Please refer to (\cite{CDFP}, Lemma 3.5.), if the reader needs more detail about Lemma \ref{switch}.

 \begin{lemma} All edges of a balanced signed subgraph of $(G,\Sigma)$ can be labelled by $1$ by switching. \end{lemma}